Primary Key Points

 2. By Reducing The Production of Beta-amyloid Proteins

-Research suggests that following the MIND diet helps reduce the production of harmful beta-amyloid proteins that are involved in the development of plaques, the hallmark of Alzheimer’s disease.
+Research suggests that following the MIND diet helps reduce the production of harmful beta-amyloid proteins involved in developing plaques, the hallmark of Alzheimer’s disease.
 (7)

 Beta-amyloid accumulation results in the building of plaques in the brain, which disrupts communication between brain cells and eventually leads to brain cell death.
 (8)